unspezifische/ConnectFour/README.md

 ## Goal:
 Write a program that plays Connect Four using a Monte Carlo tree search.
 For each turn, print the move selected, estimated wins, estimated probability this is the best move, and print the board position.
 Use a lightweight playout.

+## TODO:
+Give the program the ability to learn from its play by storing some or all of the positions that come up during search and their win/loss information.
+In future games, if the position arises during a search, its information can be put to use so the results of previous searches need not be lost.
+This allows the program to search deeper, and more effectively.